garthvh/pitftmenu/README.md

     sudo python menu_8button.py

-My basic touch pi menu with a top label, buttons for Desktop, Exit, Reboot and Shutdown.
-This screen also displays your current ip address.
+My basic touch pi menu with a top label, buttons for Desktop, Terminal, Reboot and Shutdown.
+This menu also displays your current ip address at the bottom.

     sudo python menu_touchpi.py